shadowcodex/shadowcodex.github.io/_posts/2017-08-24-do-not-just-immitate-but-understand.md

 Try it another way.
 Just what it says, you look at a block of code to copy and figure out what it is doing.
 Then you try to come up with a different algorithm or method of getting the same answer.
-You may not have the most effecient result from it, but it will help you learn the concepts of why they did it the way they did.
+You may not have the most efficient result from it, but it will help you learn the concepts of why they did it the way they did.

 ### Four.